ankitandrel/devshare/README.md

 # devshare

-A platform where developer can share development resource with other developer.
+devshare is a website where you can find the best development resources, articles, courses, coupons, shared by the other developers.

 Live Site: https://devshare0.herokuapp.com/